Edward Seago: Later career

-Such was his popularity that those who wished to buy one of his paintings had to queue at his various annual exhibitions around the world (with the single exception of Queen Elizabeth The Queen Mother).
+His popularity was such that those who wished to buy one of his paintings had to queue (with the single exception of Queen Elizabeth The Queen Mother) at his various annual exhibitions around the world.

 "The Queen Mother bought so many that eventually the artist, who died in 1974, gave her two a year – on her birthday and at Christmas.
 Prince Philip invited him on a tour of the Antarctic in 1956, and his subsequent paintings, considered to be among his best, hang at Balmoral."

-Seago also created a solid silver sculpture of St George slaying the Dragon, which serves as an automobile mascot for any state limousine in which the monarch travels.
+Seago created a solid silver sculpture of St George slaying the Dragon, which serves as an automobile mascot for any state limousine in which the monarch travels.
 The mascot can be transferred from car to car.
 When the monarch is not aboard, it is substituted with the symbol of the manufacturer, such as the Rolls-Royce Spirit of Ecstasy or the Bentley "B".

-Seago settled in East Anglia with Peter Seymour, his lover and studio assistant, who was an artist in his own right.
+Seago settled in East Anglia with Peter Seymour, his lover and studio assistant, who was also an artist.

 Legacy

 Seago died of a brain tumour in London on 19 January 1974.
 In his will he requested that one-third of his paintings currently in his Norwich studio were to be destroyed.
 There remain about 19,000 water colours and 300 oil paintings worldwide.
 A major retrospective of his work was held in autumn 2008 in London, as was a Sky Arts 2 television series about Seago fronted by Selina Scott.

 A Seago exhibition was held at the Portland Gallery, which represents Seago's estate, in June and July 2012.
 Another exhibition was mounted in June and July 2014.

-Marking fifty years since the artist's death the Portland Gallery mounted a sales exhibition of Edward Seago's oils, watercolours and drawings on 12th to 28th June 2024.
+To mark fifty years since Seago's death, the Portland Gallery held a sales exhibition of his oils, watercolours and drawings on 12th-28th June 2024.